-This criterion is also relatively popular, although the question of what is ‘significant’ can cause complexity.
+This criteria is also relatively popular, although the question of what is ‘significant’ can cause confusion.
 The examples provided include monographs published by recognised international publishing houses, exhibitions at international exhibitions/festivals and international galleries with curated architecture exhibitions.
 Each example would have to be assessed on its merits as to whether it is ‘significant’.

-How we can help: Tier 1 (Exceptional Talent): Architects Visa
+How we can help: Global Talent: Architects Visa

 In addition to the above, applicants must also provide further documents such as referee letters.
 We can provide assistance to those who wish to make an endorsement application.
-We are experienced in preparing successful Tier 1 (Exceptional Talent) applications for individuals spanning a range of industries and sectors.
+We are experienced in preparing successful Global Talent applications for individuals spanning a range of industries and sectors.

 If you need further information about this route, please contact us.